 The analysis of the seven drivers rather sheds a negative light on EU-Turkey relations.
-Stressing divergences rather than closer association between Turkey and Europe, international and regional media have generally presented Turkey's EU bid as a long and uncertain process.
+Stressing divergences rather than closer association between Turkey and Europe, foreign media have generally presented Turkey's EU bid as a long and uncertain process.
 Overall, there are significant continuities in the way the press in each country constructed Turkey and Europe's identities.
-In the discursive and argumentation strategies, Egyptian and American media tend to be more critical of Europe as regards slowing down the accession process and usually portray Turkey as Europeanising.
+In the discursive and argumentation strategies, Egyptian and American media tend to be more critical of Europe as regards slowing down the accession process and usually portray Turkey as Europeanising and/or democratising.
 The latter's identity is therefore not fixed but instead changes as a result of the accession process (i.e. "a reconsideration of the nationalist/authoritarian tenets of the Republic").
 Spotlighting what they perceive as Turkey's essentialist/inherent characteristics antithetical to Europe's (i.e. "temperamental people" versus "cold-minded people"; "young aggressive male energy" versus "aging and gender-equal society"), Georgian and Russian newspapers' representations of Europe and Turkey are conversely more static and, from the outset, almost discard the possibility of converging identities.

 These variations in representations can be attributed not only to the extent the different media identify with Turkey and/or Europe but also the way they rely on the Self/Other dichotomy to position Turkey and Europe vis-à-vis each other.
-Egyptian media, for instance, empathize with Turkey on cultural and religious grounds and therefore implicitly position themselves as Europe's Other.
+Egyptian media, for instance, empathise with Turkey on cultural and religious grounds and therefore implicitly position themselves as Europe's Other.
 Although the US press clearly relates to Europe as its own Self and often refers to the EU and the US interchangeably with the 'West', Turkey has until recently stood as a positive Other.
-Neither quite associating with Europe nor Turkey, Georgian and Russian newspapers clearly depict Turkey as Europe's negative Other.
+Neither quite associating with Europe nor Turkey, Georgian and Russian newspapers - the latter positioning Europe as its Other - clearly depict Turkey as Europe's negative Other.

-The way each of these regional and global media represents Turkey and Europe is also related to the socio-political context and can be affected by the relations those media's countries of origin have established with Europe and Turkey as well as their stance on Turkey's EU bid.
-A visible instance is the US media coverage of the drivers, which has both reflected the US official position as a fervent supporter of Turkey's EU bid and also been extremely sensitive to geopolitical changes and their impact on US-Turkish relations.
+The way each of these media represents Turkey and Europe is also related to the socio-political context and can be affected by the relations those media's countries of origin have established with Europe and Turkey as well as their stance on Turkey's EU bid.
+A visible instance is the US media coverage of the drivers, which has both reflected the US official position as a fervent supporter of Turkey's EU bid and been extremely sensitive to geopolitical changes and their impact on US-Turkish relations.
+Geopolitical considerations have also been a major determinant of the way Russian media construct Turkey's identity, particularly after the Arab Spring.
 As for the Egyptian press, the pessimistic tone with regard to the possibility of Turkey's accession to the EU throughout the five drivers can be explained by a general Egyptian scepticism towards the European intentions vis-à-vis a Muslim country like Turkey.
-Egypt aligned with Turkey on religious and cultural basis while perceiving Europe as a previous colonizing power that doesn't want to accept a Muslim country as a member in the EU.
-Egyptian newspapers have generally referred to Turkey's accession process as a positive development for Turkey but were sceptical towards the possibility of its crystallization.
+Egypt aligned with Turkey on religious and cultural basis while perceiving Europe as a previous colonising power that does not want to accept a Muslim country as a member in the EU.
+Egyptian newspapers have generally referred to Turkey's accession process as a positive development for Turkey but were sceptical towards the possibility of its crystallisation.